 One pint of beer, a regular glass of wine (175mL), and a double shot of spirit are all approximately 2 units.
-Doesn’t sound like much, but alcohol units add up more quickly than we realize.
+Doesn’t sound like much, but alcohol units add up quicker than we realise.

 For example, if you drink a bottle of wine over the weekend or have a couple of pints on a Friday and Saturday night, that’s 8 – 9 units right there.
 But it’s not just the effects of alcohol directly, but how the trickle-down effects of alcohol impact other behaviours, such as your food choices, whether or not to exercise, time spent with friends or family, and so on.